BryonyRBlack/onequiztorulethemall/README.md

   * Function with the largest signature take 1 arguments, while the median is 0.
   * Largest function has 9 statements in it, while the median is 4.
   * The most complex function has a cyclomatic complexity value of 4 while the median is 2.

+## Pilot Testing
+After the quiz was set up, I sent this first to a friend who loves Lord of the Rings.
+She confirmed the answers were all correct, and that it was a good level of difficulty.
+I also sent this to Peer Review within the Code Instute Slack.
+The feedback I received was
+* The rules mentioned a timer, but that this was not visable.
+I have now removed this as I did not have time to implement.
+* The "Next" button blended in.
+I have now changed this to be rounded so it looks different from the answer buttons.
+* The answers only changing colour was not very accessable.
+This is currently something I am looking into a way to fix.

 ## Deployment
 This was deployed to GitHub pages